-8 Must-Know Facts About 'Finders Keepers' Star Mabel That Prove She's 2017's Hottest Newcomer
+Who Is Mabel?
+Her Real Name, Famous Family & Where She Was Born And Raised

 Time to get to know the 'Finders Keepers' starlet a little better.

-> #CapitalJBB 2017 - Rita Ora, Niall Horan, James Arthur, Craig David & More Confirmed For The Jingle Bell Ball Line Up!

-1. She goes by her stage name 'Mabel' however her full name is in fact Mabel McVey!
+She goes by her stage name 'Mabel' however her full name is in fact Mabel McVey.

 via:GIPHY

-3. Just so we have it on file, this sizzling beach snap is her first ever Instagram post.
+This sizzling beach snap is her first ever Instagram post.

 PIC: Mabel/Instagram

-5. Her mum is none other than Neneh Cherry!
-You'll remember her gorgeous voice from 90s anthem '7 Seconds'.

-6. She's bessies with the likes of Stefflon Don & Raye (now THAT is a girl-band we NEED in our lives).
+She's besties with the likes of Stefflon Don & Raye (now THAT is a girl-band we NEED in our lives).

 Support your local girl gang @siobhanbell_ @raye @stefflondon— Mabel McVey (@MabelMcvey) August 26, 2017